SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/grid/getting_started.pt-br.md

 [Configuring Components]({{< ref "/configuration" >}}) section.
 {{% /pageinfo %}}

+## Grid sizes

+Choosing a Grid role depends on what operating systems and browsers need to be supported, how many parallel sessions need to be executed, the amount of available machines, and how powerful (CPU, RAM) those machines are.

+Creating sessions concurrently relies on the available processors to the **Distributor**.
+For example, if a machine has 4 CPUs, the **Distributor** will only be able to create up to 4 sessions concurrently.

+By default, the maximum amount of concurrent sessions a **Node** supports is limited by the number of CPUs available.
+For example, if the **Node** machine has 8CPUs, it can run up to 8 concurrent browser sessions (with the exception of Safari, which is always one).
+Additionally, it is expected that each browser session should use around 1GB RAM.

+In general, it is a recommended to have **Nodes** as small as possible.
+Instead of having a machine with 32CPUs and 32GB RAM to run 32 concurrent browser sessions, it is better to have 32 small **Nodes** in order to better isolate processes.
+With this, if a **Node** fails, it will do it in an isolated way.
+Docker is a good tool to achieve this approach.

+Note that the default values (1CPU/1GB RAM per browser) are a recommendation and they could not apply to your context.
+It is recommended to use them as a reference, but measuring performance continuously will help to determine the ideal values for your environment.

+Grid sizes are relative to the amount of supported concurrent sessions and amount of **Nodes**, and there is no "one size fits all".
+Sizes mentioned below are rough estimations thay can vary between different environments.
+For example a **Hub/Node** with 120 **Nodes** might work well when the **Hub** has enough resources.
+Values below are not set on stone, and feedback is welcomed!

+### Small

+**Standalone** or **Hub/Node** with 5 or less **Nodes**.

+### Middle

+**Hub/Node** between 6 and 60 **Nodes**.

+### Large

+**Hub/Node** between 60 and 100 **Nodes**. **Distributed** with over 100 **Nodes**.

 ## Warning

 Selenium Grid must be protected from external access using appropriate